 Tales of Tao 1 - The One Eyed Eagle

 Long before we created The Gallery, we lived way up on the mountain.
 This was long before the mountain temple, long before there were any concrete buildings up there at all.
 Only a handful of Thai and Farang folks lived in basic, Thai style wooden houses.
-Back then everyone on Koh Tao knew each other, could reach out for help, and many of the busy-bodies, that every community seems to suffer, were often found meddling in everyone else's affairs.
+Back then everyone on Koh Tao knew each other, and could reach out for help, and many of the busy-bodies, that every community seems to suffer, were often found meddling in everyone else's affairs.
 That was the nature of island life, a thriving little community, managed by descendants of coconut farmers and fishermen, nice and simple.

 On one particularly hot, yet typically uneventful day much like any other, Chris and Bpu were swinging in a hammock in the shade of the balcony when a couple of young Burmese lads trundled up the hill with what appeared to be a rather large bird.
 As they approached it became clear that they had a distressed eagle that seemed all but given to despair.